Insomnia Market

 -

-In December 2024, anesthesiologist Dr. David Mahjoubi launched Sleepinox, a natural sleep supplement aimed at enhancing sleep quality without typical side effects of prescription drugs.
+In December 2024, anesthesiologist Dr. David Mahjoubi launched Sleepinox, a natural sleep supplement aimed at improving sleep quality without the side effects linked to prescription drugs.
 Made with magnesium glycinate, valerian root, ashwagandha, and L-theanine, it offers a melatonin-free, non-addictive solution for insomnia.
-A liquid version is expected by late 2025.
+A liquid version is expected by late 2025 to enhance accessibility and ease of use.

 -

-In January 2022, Idorsia received approval from the United States Food and Drug Administration (FDA) for QUVIVIQ 25 and 50 mg, a treatment specifically designed for adults experiencing insomnia.
-This medication targets individuals struggling with difficulties in sleep onset and/or maintaining sleep, offering a new therapeutic option to those affected by these common sleep issues.
-The FDA approval marks a significant milestone for Idorsia, expanding its portfolio of solutions for sleep-related disorders and addressing the growing need for effective treatments in this space.
+In January 2022, Idorsia received approval from the United States Food and Drug Administration (FDA) for QUVIVIQ in 25 mg and 50 mg doses, developed for adults with insomnia.
+The treatment supports individuals struggling with sleep onset and sleep maintenance, offering a new therapeutic option.
+This FDA approval marks a significant milestone for Idorsia, expanding its sleep-disorder treatment portfolio and addressing the rising demand for effective solutions.

 Insomnia Market Segment Analysis

-In this report, the Insomnia Market has been segmented by Drug Formulation, Treatment Type, Therapy Type, Diseases Condition, and Geography.
+In this report, the Insomnia Market has been segmented by Therapy, Drug Formulation, Disease Condition, and Geography.

 Insomnia Market, Segmentation by Drug Formulation